m3uter/m3uter/README.md

 ![image](https://github.com/user-attachments/assets/53fd886d-a58a-4103-9799-a1bcb32ebddd)

 Selecting a channel (in middle column) will display EPG search form, typing in a channel name will search through the EPG and present options (if found).

+**Note**: Search at the moment is single term.
+Wildcard searches will be implemented soon.

 ![image](https://github.com/user-attachments/assets/8da9052f-d9eb-4fe7-82c3-a1038de3aaf3)